dready92/10er10/UPGRADE.md

 =========================

 - install the files from the tarball (thus replacing the old 10er10 version).
 Keep your file **node/config.local.js** in place, as it's the only file having your personnal configuration.
+- re-run the installer script (don't worry, it won't eat your dog) : go to **node/install**.
+Then:

+To upgrade your DEV databases, run

+    node install.js

+To upgrade your PROD databases, run

+    node install.js -p

 - restart the node 10er10 server

 **What changed ?**